Mayor of London: Powers and functions

 The remaining local government functions are performed by the London borough councils.
 There is some overlap; for example, the borough councils are responsible for waste management, but the mayor is required to produce a waste management strategy.
 In 2010, Johnson launched an initiative in partnership with the Multi-academy Trust AET to transform schools across London.
 This led to the establishment of London Academies Enterprise Trust (LAET) which was intended to be a group of ten academies, but it only reached a group of four before the mayor withdrew it in 2013.
+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.

 The following is a table comparing power over services of the boroughs to the GLA and mayor.

 Initiatives

 Ken Livingstone

 Initiatives taken by Ken Livingstone as Mayor of London included the London congestion charge on private vehicles using city centre London on weekdays, the creation of the London Climate Change Agency, the London Energy Partnership and the founding of the international Large Cities Climate Leadership Group, now known as C40 Cities Climate Leadership Group.
 The congestion charge led to many new buses being introduced across London.
 In August 2003, Livingstone oversaw the introduction of the Oyster card electronic ticketing system for Transport for London services.
 Livingstone supported the withdrawal of the vintage AEC Routemaster buses from regular service in London.

 Livingstone introduced the London Partnerships Register which was a voluntary scheme without legal force for same sex couples to register their partnership, and paved the way for the introduction by the United Kingdom Parliament of civil partnerships and later still, Same-sex marriage.
 Unlike civil partnerships, the London Partnerships Register was open to heterosexual couples who favour a public commitment other than marriage.

-As Mayor of London, Ken Livingstone was a supporter of the London Olympics in 2012, ultimately winning the bid to host the Games in 2005.
+As Mayor of London, Livingstone was a supporter of the London Olympics in 2012, ultimately winning the bid to host the Games in 2005.
 Livingstone encouraged sport in London; especially when sport could be combined with helping charities like The London Marathon and 10K charity races.
 Livingstone, in a mayoral election debate on the BBC's Question Time in April 2008, stated that the primary reason he supported the Olympic bid was to secure funding for the redevelopment of the East End of London.
 In July 2007, he brought the Tour de France cycle race to London.